-- Remember to photo copy all of your travel documents and leave copies with a relative or friend.
+- Remember to scan and retain copies of all your travel documents and leave copies with a relative or friend.

-- You should also have a copy in your keeping in the event you loose your passport or insurance details.
+- You should also have a scanned copy to access in the event you loose your passport or insurance details.

 - Be aware of what you can and cannot carry in your hand luggage.

 - Register your intended Bali trip with your credit card provider.

 - Obtain a letter from your doctor regarding any medication you require.
 The letter should remain sealed.